ndhorton/rb120/notes/lesson_2.md

 "One of the limitations of class inheritance in Ruby is that a class can only directly sub-class from one super class.
 We call this <b>single inheritance</b>.
 In some situations, this limitation makes it very difficult to accurately model the problem domain.
 For example, suppose we have a new pat animal called `Fish`.
 The are pets that can swim, and have other characteristics like living in a small bowl, etc." - LS 2:10

 "Some programming languages allow classes to directly inherit from multiple classes, a functionality known as <i>multiple inheritance</i>.
-Ruby's answer to multiple inheritance is by way of <i>mixing in</i> behaviours.
+Ruby's answer to multiple inheritance is by way of <i>mixing in</i> behaviors.
 A class can only sub-class from one parent, but it can mix in as many modules as it likes." - RB120 2:10

 "The solution is to create a module, called <i>Swimmable</i>, and mix in that module in the appropriate classes."